TalaoDAO/beacon/README.md

     }
 }
 ```
-## What
+## What -

-What can you do with this package?.
+What can you do with this package?
 ### Starting beacon and listen to response
 ```dart
 await _beaconPlugin.startBeacon();